redhat-openstack/openstack-puppet-modules/CONTRIBUTING.markdown

 While the [unit tests](#unit-tests) are able to quickly find many errors, they don't do much more than checking that the code compiles to a given state.
 To verify that the Puppet module behaves as desired once applied to a real, running system, we use [Beaker](https://github.com/puppetlabs/beaker).

-Beaker stands up virtual machines using Vagrant, applies the OpenDaylight puppet module with various combinations of params and uses [Serverspec](http://serverspec.org/resource_types.html) to validate the resulting system state.
+Beaker stands up virtual machines using Vagrant, applies the OpenDaylight Puppet module with various combinations of params and uses [Serverspec](http://serverspec.org/resource_types.html) to validate the resulting system state.

 To run our Beaker test against the primary target OS (CentOS 7) using the recommended RPM-based install method: